ansible/ansible-lightspeed/docs/faq/index.md

 “Lightspeed” on the right-hand side of the VS Code status bar and click “Take Survey”.

 After completing the survey, you have the opportunity to provide general feedback.
-You also can contact us in the [Ansible Lightspeed with Watson Code Assistant Matrix room: `#ansible-lightspeed:ansible.com`][matrix-room].
+You also can contact us in the [Ansible Lightspeed with Watson Code Assistant Matrix room: `#ansible-lightspeed:ansible.im`][matrix-room].

 ## What information is sent from VS Code to train the model?
 Personal information in the telemetry data is removed and anonymized before being sent to train